Welcome to today's edition of the Rush 24-7 podcast.

 Democrats' net enthusiasm now trails Republicans' net enthusiasm.

-It's uh the way Gallup rates this, the Democrat net enthusiasm is plus one.
+The way Gallup rates this, the Democrat net enthusiasm is plus one.

-The Republican net enthusiasm is plus twenty-eight.
+The Republican net enthusiasm is plus 28.

 So there's a 27 percentage point advantage in enthusiasm, voter enthusiasm for the Republicans.

-And they say that given that uh Obama's job approval rating continues to hover around 40%, and he appears vulnerable in the general election.
+And they say that given that Obama's job approval rating continues to hover around 40% and he appears vulnerable in the general election, it's not surprising that Democrats are currently less enthusiastic than Republicans about voting in 2012.

-So, this is why.
+So this is why.

 I've been trying to give you reasons why I'm right in speculating how bad it really is for Obama.

-Their internal polling shows his approval numbers and his re-elect numbers far worse than what is being reported by the news media polling units.
+Their internal polling shows his approval numbers and his re-elect numbers thing far worse than what is being reported by the news media polling units.

-And I think the fact that he's saying and doing the things he's doing in the campaign, the class warfare business, they're trying to shore up the base, Yesterday showing up at a Washington high school with nothing but black students in the frame sitting behind him.
+And I think the fact that he's saying and doing the things he's doing in the campaign, the class warfare business and trying to shore up the base, yesterday showing up at a Washington high school with nothing but black students in the frame sitting behind him, that's never been done before.

 It's always been a diverse group, mostly white students sitting behind.

-Now, because the uh congressional black Caucasians are not happy with Obama, he's got to shore that up.
+Now, because the congressional black Caucasians are not happy with Obama, he's got to shore that up.

-Now you've got this voter enthusiasm thing, and this is Gallup, and uh, you know, the regime would tend to believe this.
+And, you know, the regime would tend to believe this.

-So what what what we've seen in the New York Times and number of other state control media outlets worried that Obama is taking their ideology with him down the tubes, and they don't want their ideology going down.
+So what we've seen the New York Times and a number of other state-controlled media outlets worried that Obama is taking their ideology with him down the tubes.

 They don't want socialism, Marxism, liberalism being discredited here.